capaj/faktorio/readme.md

 | API for integrations                       |     ❌      |      ❌       |      ✅      |     ✅     |

 _Note: Feature information for Fakturoid.cz and iDoklad.cz is based on common commercial offerings and may require verification._

+## Project status

+Project is under active development.
+The aim is to keep this a number one open source invoicing app in Czech republic for freelancers and small companies.

+## Planned features

+are all listed in [roadmap.md](roadmap.md)

+## Tech stack

+- Typescript
+- Shadcn components
+- React.js
+- TRPC api
+- Drizzle ORM
+- Turso(sqlite)
+- Cloudflare workers
+- Google gemini for AI